About Matthew Clark Davison

 My short fiction and essays have appeared or are forthcoming in a variety of literary journals, both bound and online, including: The Atlantic Monthy’s Unbound, Lumina, Per Contra, Lodestar Quarterly, and 580-Split.

 The novel manuscript I wrote in graduate school, ROADMAP, won the Clark/Gross Novel-in-Progress Contest and was granted a Stonewall Alumni Association Award for excellence.

-My second manuscript, LETTERS TO THE DEAD, which I recently completed, was awarded a Cultural Equities Grant from The Arts Commission of San Francisco and is represented by Mackenzie Brady at Charlotte Sheedy Literary Agency in New York.
+My second manuscript, LETTERS TO THE DEAD, which I recently completed, was awarded a Cultural Equities Grant from The Arts Commission of San Francisco and is represented by Mackenzie Brady at New Leaf Literary and Media in New York.